 The USPS offers bulk mail discounts if you presort your direct mail.
 When you presort, you create less work for the post office, so they’re able to pass the savings to you.
 One way of using presorted mail is to print IMBs (Intelligent Mail Barcodes) which allow for automation discounts.
 To use IMBs, you simply attach the barcode to the outside of the package when addressing the mail.

-You can also presort by separating your mail by zip code, delivering bundled items directly to postal distribution centers, or combining multiple mailings into single pallets.
+You can also presort by separating your mail by ZIP code, delivering bundled items directly to postal distribution centers, or combining multiple mailings into single pallets.
 There are many different ways to save money by sorting your mail.
 It may be worthwhile to use a mailing service, like Conquest Graphics’ in house mailing center, where they know the best ways to optimize your mail and how to get the best discounts and can even provide mailing fulfillment, so you don’t have to worry about any of the heavy lifting.

 Allow Direct Mail Recipients To Unsubscribe

-Even though you want your direct mail to connect with customers, you don’t want to waste resources trying to reach people who are absolutely not interested.
-Sending repeat mailings to residents who will throw them in the trash is a waste of your money.
-Although multi-drop campaigns generate greater success for new audiences, some companies send out two mailings–for instance, a full catalog to frequent shoppers and a postcard to less-frequent shoppers.
+Even though you want your direct mail to connect with customers, you don’t want to waste resources trying to reach people who are not interested.
+Sending repeat mail advertising pieces to residents who will throw them in the trash is a waste of your money.
+Although multi-drop campaigns generate greater success for new audiences, some companies send out two different mailings–for instance, a full catalog to frequent shoppers and a postcard to less-frequent shoppers.

-When you allow recipients to unsubscribe, you’re basically letting them fine-tune your list for you.
-It’s not good for you or the recipient if they’re not interested in your mail but they’re getting it anyway.
+When you allow recipients to unsubscribe, you’re basically letting them fine-tune, or clean your list for you.
+It’s not good for you or the recipient if they’re not interested in your mail yet they’re getting it anyway.
 The money you save on unsubscribes can even be used to target a new audience who is interested.

 Stay Within USPS Regulations

 There are a lot of mailing options available with the post office.
-Staying within their guidelines can be confusing and frustrating.
+Staying within their guidelines can be confusing.
 But, if you know how to navigate their regulations, the mailing process will be smoother and your costs will drop.
 Here are some general guidelines to help you stay on track and to get an idea of USPS rates for direct mail:

 - Letter size is inexpensive.
 You’ll find savings if you stay within the 3” x 5” to 6” x 10” range.
 Above that and they become “flats” which can increase how much direct mail costs per piece.
 For example, a 8.5”x11” direct mail flyers cost will be more expensive than a 6”x9” postcards.

 - Address tri-fold mailers correctly.
 To qualify for automation discounts, your tri-fold pieces must be addressed on its center panel.

 - Make room for the address.
 You need to leave some clear space on your mail for the address and barcode.
 You should be okay if you leave a 4” x 2” space open.
-You can have an image in this area as long as it’s light enough in color to meet the USPS.
+You can have an image in this area as long as it’s light enough in color to meet the USPS direct mail postal regulations.

 - Fold it correctly.
 For folded pieces, the final fold should be below or to the right of the address.
 Other layouts may be acceptable but additional costs will be incurred if it's not a standardized specification on the USPS' list.

 - Keep the weight down:

 Be mindful of coatings and textured materials.
 The ink used for addresses doesn’t stick well to some coatings and may rub off during the mailing process.
 To avoid this, stay away from coatings or ask your printing rep what coatings are okay to use.
-Using papers with heavy textures can impact the readability of the barcode.
+Using high quality papers with heavy textures can impact the readability of the barcode.
 When the barcode can’t be scanned properly, you’ll face extra charges on top of your base postage rate.